wp-plugins/yop-poll/readme.txt

 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 5.6 =
+* Fixed issue with login popup
+* Fixed issue with vote button
+* Fixed issue with html

 = 5.5 =
 * Fixed issue with clone poll